monicahq/monica/CONTRIBUTING.md

 ### 3. Get the test suite running

-Make sure you follow the [readme's instructions](https://github.com/monicahq/monica/blob/master/docs/contribute/contribute.md#setup-the-testing-environment) on how to setup the test suite.
+Make sure you follow the [instructions](https://github.com/monicahq/monica/wiki/Contribute-as-a-developer#testing-environment) on how to setup the test suite.

 ### 4. Did you find a bug?